nais/ingress-nginx-error-pages/README.md

-# ingress-nginx-error-pages
+# Custom Error Pages for Ingress Nginx

-Custom Error Pages for Ingress Nginx
+Custom error pages for the NGINX Ingress controller